 6. Terrorism: Terrorists are claiming that they are killing people for the Holy War.
 They do even blast themselves and kill innocent people for the sake of religion.

 Followers of all religions are using religion according to their convenience.
-In a situation, if they feel it is profitable for them to believe in religion, they do so and in other situations, they deliberately keep it aside.
-Therefore, the main purpose of religion is not getting fulfilled.
+In a situation, if they feel it is profitable for them to believe in religion, they do so, and in other situations, they deliberately keep it aside.
+Therefore, the primary purpose of religion is not getting fulfilled.

 Argument: